-Given the changing public health guidelines and ongoing COVID concerns, many of you have questions about your Corridor awards and activities for 2021-22.
-We share some tips, below, to help guide you.
-And, please remember: Corridor funds are awarded for proposed activities as outlined in your award budgets, and modifications to approved budgets always require pre-approval.
+Many of you have questions about how your existing Corridor awards and activities may be affected by changing public health guidelines and ongoing COVID-19 concerns.
+We offer these tips below, to help guide you.
+Please remember: Corridor funds are awarded for proposed activities as outlined in your award budgets.
+Modifications to approved budgets always require pre-approval.

 Things to Consider

-- Working Group Award Budget: Just because you have a funding award doesn’t mean you have to spend the full amount.
-Unspent awards will be returned to the pool of available funds for working group proposals during the next proposal cycle.
+- Working Group Award Budget: Just because you have a funding award does not mean you have to spend the full amount.
+Unspent awards will be returned to the pool of available funds for Working Group proposals during the next proposal cycle.

-- Ask first before altering any proposed plans or budgets for Fall 2021 or Spring 2022.
-Address general questions to the CNY Humanities Corridor at firstname.lastname@example.org.
-Working groups wishing to modify their awarded budget outlines must submit a budget modification request via the Amended Activity Request form.
+- Ask first before altering any proposed plans or budgets outlined in your award letter.
+Address general questions to the CNY Humanities Corridor at CNYHumanities@syr.edu.
+Working Groups wishing to modify their awarded budget outlines must submit a budget modification request via the Revise an Existing Award form.
 View our tips for crafting an appropriate budget.

-- Online activities: Working groups hosting their activities online can request approval for shifting some of their award budget toward certain types of expenses, including online campus IT event support fees and accessibility services, where relevant.
+- Online activities: Working Groups hosting their activities online can request approval for shifting some of their award budget toward certain types of expenses, including online campus IT support fees and accessibility services, where relevant.

-- The Hypothetical Scenarios (below) and Working Group Models (web page) help illustrate how funding might be suitably used for online activities, e.g., for honoraria (for experts, workshop or retreat facilitators, authors, etc.); accessible online formats (e.g., captioning, transcriptions); campus IT support; books or e-books; consultant or vendor fees; and more.
+- The Hypothetical Scenarios (below) and Working Group Models (webpage) help illustrate how funding might be suitably used for online activities, e.g., for honoraria (for experts, workshop or retreat facilitators, authors, etc.); accessible online formats (e.g., captioning, transcriptions); campus IT support; scholarly materials; consultant or vendor fees; and more.

 - Virtual event formats should utilize campus resources and existing software, streaming, or meeting platforms whenever possible.